 Culture and Civilization of Berlin and Germany

-All language classes will be taught by faculty members from Berlin.
-The Culture and Civilization of Berlin and Germany class will be team-taught in German and English by College of DuPage faculty and directors of the program.
-The directors are available daily, in Berlin to counsel, supervise and assist students.
+All language classes will be taught by instructors from the language school in Berlin.
+The Culture and Civilization of Germany class will be team-taught in German and English by COD Program Directors/Faculty, who are available daily in Berlin to counsel, supervise and assist students.

-Upon successful completion of classes, students will receive credit for Beginning, Mid-level or Advanced German (up to 4 semester credit hours) depending on placement, and Humanities: Culture and Civilization of Berlin and Germany (3 semester credit hours).
+Upon successful completion of classes, students will receive credit for Elementary, Intermediate or Advanced German (3-4 semester credit hours) depending on placement and Humanities: Culture and Civilization Germany (3 semester credit hours).

 Housing and Meals

 Students will be housed in carefully selected German homes in single or double occupancy rooms.
-They will be provided with breakfast and dinner and have laundry facilities available during the homestay period.
+They will be provided with breakfast and dinner and have laundry facilities available during the home stay.
 This arrangement provides the opportunity for the student to continue practicing German and to share the everyday life of the "Einheimische" (native Germans).
-Families are chosen for their friendliness and helpfulness.
-The homes are near public transportation, possibly walking distance.
+The homes are near public transportation.
 Lunch is not provided but there are many excellent places to eat.